navapbc/template-infra/README.md

 ### Setup branch protections

-Once the repository has been created the ci stored in this templates .github/workflows will run.
+Once the repository has been created, the CI stored in this template (`.github/workflows`) will run.
 Ensure initial CI completes successfully before proceeding.

 <img src="./docs/imgs/verify_ci.svg" width="50%"/>